Brand development that increases sales velocity, guaranteed.

 Creating A Unique Selling Proposition

-For example, an MCT Oil product may offer a unique pour spout preventing the dreaded spills.
+For example, an MCT Oil product may offer a unique pour spout, preventing the dreaded spills.

 Pricing & Promotion Strategies

-One pricing strategy retailers often use offering promotions on FMCG products.
+One pricing strategy retailers often use is offering promotions on FMCG products.
 Deals can attract price-sensitive consumers, who are always looking for a bargain, to the store.

 If the discount is too steep, the gross margin on the product can fall below the point of profitability, requiring a longer ramp to profitability.